 A risk factor is anything that increases an individual’s chance of getting a disease.
-Some malignant mesothelioma risk factors are beyond a person’s control, like their age and gender.
+Some risk factors for malignant (cancerous) mesothelioma are beyond a person’s control, like their age and gender.
 These risk factors are important to recognize because they can help mesothelioma victims and their doctors identify and diagnose mesothelioma at earlier stages when it is easier to treat.

 Other risk factors may be preventable, such as diet and tobacco consumption.
 Individuals can make healthy lifestyle choices to avoid these risk factors and reduce their chances of developing mesothelioma or other similar cancers.

 However, the single largest risk factor for mesothelioma is asbestos — a dangerous mineral that millions of Americans were unknowingly exposed to through their work, military service, or proximity to an exposed loved one.